tjintranet/CLAYS-POD-Order-Processing-Tool/README.md

 - Ensure Excel file has ISBN and Qty columns
 - Check that ISBNs are in a recognizable format
 - Verify quantities are numeric values
+- Check file size is under 10MB limit
+- Ensure file type is .xlsx or .xls

 **Books showing "Not Found" status**
 - Check that ISBNs match exactly with codes in `data.json`
 - Verify the inventory database is up to date
 - Use the "Show only unavailable items" toggle to quickly identify problem ISBNs
+- Use the ISBN Search feature to double-check individual titles

+**ISBN Search not working**
+- Ensure ISBN format is valid (10 or 13 digits)
+- Check that `data.json` has loaded successfully
+- Try removing dashes or spaces from the ISBN
+- Verify the ISBN exists in your inventory database

 **Filter not working properly**
 - Refresh the page and try again